AbanAlS/Elite101-PreWork/README.md

 This line is from Repl.it.<br/>

 ## New Branch
-This Branch will be pushed to the repository as a new branch
+This Branch will be pushed to the repository as a new branch.